 See above, but essentially:

-If you are over size US 8/8.5 good luck my friend.
-Some places in fukuoka have shoes.
-If you are under, no prob.
+If you are over size US 8/8.5, good luck my friend.
+Some places in Fukuoka have shoes.
+If you are under, no problem.

-For Americans, if you're over size 11 I recommending buying before coming.
+For Americans, if you're over size 11, I recommend buying before coming.
 Indoor shoes should be slip-ons since you'll be coming in and out of the school often.

 Shoe Recommendations (for School)

-Have them.
-Easy to slip on and off
+Have ones that are easy to slip on and off.

 Comfortable slip on loafers or walking shoes that don't stand out, but its almost anything goes.